IntSoftDev/LondonTubeStatus/PUBLISHING_GUIDE.md

     // ... other plugins
 }

-group = "com.intsoftdev" // Update as needed
+group = "<com.yourdomainname>" // Update as needed
 version = "0.0.2" // Update version as needed

 mavenPublishing {